 The candidacy examination is a University-mandated procedure to assess whether the student is capable of conducting doctoral-level research.
 In the College of IST, the candidacy exam occurs at the end of the first year.
 The candidacy examination is comprised of three questions, one from each of three committee members.
 The candidacy examination is administered by a committee assigned by the College.
-The committee is chaired by the Graduate Programs Coordinator or Graduate
+The committee is chaired by the Graduate Programs Director or in some cases the Associate Dean for Undergraduate and Graduate Education.

-Programs Advisor.
 Voting members of the committee represent a mix of faculty members from more than one research area in IST.
 Examples of research areas are computational informatics, artificial intelligence and cognitive science, human-computer interaction, and social/enterprise informatics.

 The candidacy exam is intended to assess not only the student's preparedness to conduct doctoral research, but also the student's written and oral competency to successfully execute and defend a doctoral dissertation.
 Because of this, the student cannot rely on any external feedback in their written submissions.
-In other words, the written submissions to questions cannot be edited by the advisor or a copyeditor.
+In other words, the written submissions to questions cannot be edited by the adviser or a copyeditor.